mlswg/mls-protocol/draft-barnes-mls-protocol.md

-Before considering a handshake message valid, the recipient MUST verify both that the signature is valid, the Merkle inclusion proof is valid, and the sender is authorized to make the change accoding to group policy.
+Before considering a handshake message valid, the recipient MUST verify both that the signature is valid, the Merkle inclusion proof is valid, and the sender is authorized to make the change according to group policy.
 The input to the signature computations comprises the entire handshake message except for the signature field.